lunen-jm/TECHIN-515/cloudApp/README.md

 4. **Restrict API keys** in the Google Cloud Console to specific websites/IPs
 5. **Regularly audit** your GitHub repository for accidentally committed secrets
 6. If you accidentally expose an API key, immediately **regenerate it** in the Google Cloud Console
+7. **Firebase App Check** is enabled with reCAPTCHA v3 for additional protection

+## Firebase App Check - Enhanced Security Layer

+This project uses **Firebase App Check** with reCAPTCHA v3 to provide an additional layer of security beyond standard Firebase Security Rules.
+App Check helps ensure that only your authorized app can access your Firebase resources.

+### Security Features:
+- **reCAPTCHA v3 Integration**: Provides bot protection and abuse prevention
+- **Request Attestation**: Verifies that requests come from your legitimate app
+- **Real-time Monitoring**: Tracks and blocks suspicious activity
+- **Zero User Friction**: Works transparently without affecting user experience

+### Technical Details:
+- Site key: `6LeZMkorAAAAABoOAS1qGaXOphuL79oo-HXhYko1`
+- The reCAPTCHA script is included in `public/index.html`
+- App Check is initialized in `src/firebase/config.ts` with proper error handling
+- Debug tokens are automatically configured for development environments

+### What This Means for Security:
+1. **API Key Protection**: Even if an API key is exposed, App Check prevents unauthorized usage
+2. **Resource Protection**: Firestore, Storage, and other Firebase services are protected
+3. **Abuse Prevention**: Automated attacks and bot traffic are blocked
+4. **Compliance Ready**: Meets enterprise security standards

+No additional configuration is needed for development.
+For production, ensure:
+1. The reCAPTCHA v3 site key is registered in the Firebase Console
+2. The domain hosting your application is authorized in the Firebase Console
+3. App Check enforcement is enabled for production environments

 ## Firebase Setup